 Strengthening Capacities to Optimize Results

-Aula Magna, Faculty of Law, University of Buenos Aires (UBA)
+Aula Magna, Faculty of Law, University of Buenos Aires (UBA).
+Pres.
+Figueroa Alcorta Av.
+2263, C1425, CABA.

 November 3rd and 4th, 2025